Maryland Legal Aid programs.

-Low income families in Maryland can get free legal aid.
-There are a number of pro-bono and volunteer attorneys as well as lawyers that provide assistance residents.
-The non-profit Maryland Legal Aid provides a wide range of services, including those listed below.
-Find how, and where, to get consultations, advice, and other support for legal issues in MD.
+Find how low income families in Maryland will get free legal aid.
+There are a number of pro-bono and volunteer attorneys as well as lawyers that provide assistance to residents.
+The non-profit organization Maryland Legal Aid provides a wide range of services, including those listed below.
+Find how, and where, to get consultations, advice from a free lawyer, and other support for legal issues in MD.

 The goal is to offer representation to all struggling people.
-Maryland Legal Aid benefits from the federal government funding, and it has grown into one of the largest such programs in the U.S. The demand for help with everything from housing to advice on preventing disconnections is extensive.
+Maryland Legal Aid benefits from the federal government funding.
+The demand for free legal consultations to help with everything from housing to advice on preventing utility or heating disconnections is extensive.
 Many other topics are covered too.
-In most year, Maryland Legal Aid provides counseling, advice, and support to over 50,000 clients across the state.
-The services provided made a meaningful difference in many of these people lives.
+In most years, Maryland Legal Aid provides counseling, advice, and support to over 50,000 clients across the state.

 - Child support